Active and Passive IRS Jointly Aided Communication: Deployment Design and Achievable Rate

 \subsection{TPAR Transmission Scheme}

-Next, we consider the TPAR transmission scheme with the PIRS fixed above the Tx, as shown in Fig. \ref{Fig:systemmodel}(b).

-Similarly to the TAPR case, denoting the horizontal distance between the Tx and AIRS as $x_{TA}$, the locations of the PIRS/AIRS are represented by $\bm u_{P} = (0, 0, H_{P})$ and $\bm u_{A} = (x_{TA}, 0, H_{A})$, respectively.
+Next, we consider TPAR with the PIRS fixed above the Tx, as shown in Fig. \ref{Fig:systemmodel}(b).
+Similarly to TAPR, denoting the horizontal distance between the Tx and AIRS as $x_{TA}$, the locations of the PIRS/AIRS are represented by $\bm u_{P} = (0, 0, H_{P})$ and $\bm u_{A} = (x_{TA}, 0, H_{A})$, respectively.
 The signal model of TPAR is also similar to that of TAPR, while the expressions of the AIRS amplification noise and its power constraint are different since the order of the AIRS/PIRS placements is reversed.
 The detailed expressions are omitted for brevity.